Real-VeerSandhu/Multi-Thread-ML/README.md

 # Multi-Thread-ML
-Using Julia's multi-threading capabilites to train, test, and optimize Machine Learning Algorithms
+Using Julia's multi-threading capabilities to train, test, and optimize Machine Learning Algorithms